Nedj78/Catch-em-all-API/README.md

 Framework: no

-Project: retrieve through the API all the pokemons by batches of 15 with each click.
+Project: retrieving through the API all the pokemons by batches of 15 with each click.

 Backend host server: [PokéAPI](https://pokeapi.co/)